Personal finance experts recommend couples maintain separate accounts rather than being reliant on a joint account

 There is no question that lack of knowledge is on me.
 But there are also several other observations to be made.

-The way the bank’s systems are set up appear to be rooted in the traditional arc of someone finishing a job in the UAE, receiving a final payment and leaving the country some time afterwards.
+The way the bank’s systems are set up appears to be rooted in the traditional arc of someone finishing a job in the UAE, receiving a final payment and leaving the country some time afterwards.
 We know that the economy is far more dynamic now, which leads me to think that systems and processes need to match contemporary realities.

-We also know that this country is a global beacon for talent and that more and more people see their lives and their future here.
+We also know that this country is a global beacon for talent and that more and more people see their lives and their futures here.
 For many people, that future will involve switching jobs or entities regularly to maximise their opportunities.

 Furthermore, we know that there is an ambition and an intention to progress end-of-service payments into investment vehicles, but if a bank treats a final salary payment as an unusual transaction and blocks those funds, then that action suggests there is a course correction needed to get vision and reality in sync.